 - You will need 4oz (100g) of grated soap for each soap ball.
-I’ve found the best and easiest soap to use for making soap balls is a simple bar of homemade olive oil-based moisturizing soap such as homemade castile soap.
+I’ve found the best and easiest soap to use for making soap balls is a simple bar of olive oil-based moisturizing soap such as castile soap.

 - But that’s not to say you can’t make soap balls with a store-bought bar of soap, you’ve just got to dampen the grated soap with oil and then work the soap together with a bit more vigor.

 What you will need:

 Try to use the flower or herb that matches the essential oil used; for example:

 - Red rose petals – Rose essential oil or Geranium essential oil

 - Orange flowers – Neroli essential oil or Mandarin essential oil

 - Lavender buds – Lavender essential oil